List of Opioid Detox Centers in Wisconsin

 Wisconsin Opioid Possession Penalties

-There are many different minds of opioids, and they each vary in potency and deadliness.
+There are many different kinds of opioids, and they each vary in potency and deadliness.
 But no opioid can be legally possessed in Wisconsin without a valid prescription.
 Some, like heroin, are not legal whatsoever and have no medical value.
 The way that punishments are established for drug possession in Wisconsin is through a process known as scheduling.
 Substances are listed between Schedule I and Schedule V, with the most dangerous drugs falling into schedule I. At the bottom, Schedule V drugs are the least hazardous and have the least severe penalty associated.

 Because of the possibility of death and severe addiction for people who use heroin or opiates without a prescription, the penalties for possession may be severe.
 The possession of these drugs is often treated similarly to possession of other hard drugs like cocaine.
 If a person is found in possession of a schedule I or schedule II opioid, they may be charged with a felony.
 Under Wisconsin’s criminal laws, this means that they could face up to three and a half years in prison and fines of up to $10,000.
 Additionally, drug offenders in Wisconsin may have their driving privileges suspended.
 They may also be required to perform mandatory community service and may be required to pay additional charges on their fines, which are used to fund drug and alcohol abuse programs.